-Cottontails breed in every month of the year in the southern part of their range, but in lowa, the normal breeding season extends from February through September.
-Males or bucks attain breeding condition by mid-February, two or three weeks prior to actual breeding.
+Cottontails breed in every month of the year in the southern part of their range, but in Iowa, the normal breeding season extends from February though September.
+Males, or bucks, attain breeding condition by mid-February, two or three weeks prior to actual breeding.
 Therefore, onset of the breeding season is actually determined by the physiological condition of the female or doe.
 Cottontails are most active near dawn and dusk and most courting and mating is done then.
 Bucks become very aggressive when mating and will kick, bite, and tear at rival males and may become involved in frenzied, hopping, running, and jumping encounters with females.